ltdatphan/lyrics-scraper/README.md

 Enjoy :)

 # Disclaimer
-This script only looks at your currently playing Spotify song and you can revoke its acess any time at spotify.com/account
+- This script only looks at your currently playing Spotify song and you can revoke its acess any time at spotify.com/account.
+- This is a personal project and is not intended to be used commercially.